No headlines found.

 ProShares Vix Short-Term Futures ETF trades on the ARCA stock market under the symbol VIXY.

-VIXY has underperformed the market in the last year with a price return of -39.6% while the SPY ETF gained +16.1%.
-VIXY has also underperformed the stock market ETF in the last 3 month and 2 week periods returning -23.2% and -1.2%, respectively, while the SPY returned +2.6% and +0.5%, respectively.
+VIXY has underperformed the market in the last year with a return of -17.9%, while SPY returned +13.0%.
+This shows that you would have done better investing in the overall market (through SPY) over the last year than in VIXY shares.
+However, VIXY has outperformed the market in the last 3 month and 2 week periods, returning +45.5% and +12.2%, while SPY returned -8.0% and -4.1%, respectively.
+This indicates VIXY has been having a stronger performance recently.